TJKlochowicz/Mecore_analysis_tools/README.md

 ### This project serves to automotically analyse the data collected in the MECORE Project.
 It allows to safely unify, merge and compare databases.

-TO DO: Implementation of Machine learning tools \

 ## Input file format
 This package operates on .csv files from the MECORE DATABASE.